pisv/gethandly.wiki-playground/Step-One.md

 so we just return `EMPTY_CONTEXT`.

-Elements that have an underlying resource should return it from the `hResource()` method.
+Elements that have an underlying resource should return it from the `getResource_()` method.
 In this case, the workspace root is returned.

 Handles can refer to non-existing elements.
-The `hValidateExistence` method should throw a `CoreException` if the element may not begin existence in the model (for example, if its underlying resource does not exist).
+The `validateExistence_` method should throw a `CoreException` if the element may not begin existence in the model (for example, if its underlying resource does not exist).
 In this case, this method does nothing as the root element always exists.

-As you can see, the methods inherited from the class `Element` use a naming convention based on the `h` prefix.
+As you can see, the methods inherited from the class `Element` use a naming convention based on the `_` suffix.
 This effectively separates methods defined by the framework from model-specific methods defined by the model implementor and significantly reduces the possibility of a method conflict in the inheritance hierarchy.